logzio/community/README.md

 List of Logz.io plugins, integrations and logging resources developed by the Logz.io community.

-1. [threatsatck-to-logzio] - a Threatstack shipper for sending alerts into Logz.io.
+1. [logzio-node-debug] - A nodejs debug wrapper for Logz.io.
 2. [logger] - a PHP library to send logs from your app into Logz.io.
 3. [auth0-logs-to-logzio] - extension for shipping Auth0 logs into Logz.io.
 4. [Logz.io Log Shipping Examples] - extensive list of best practices and examples for logging applications with Logz.io.